ruthkyalo/hackathon-sell-my-stuff-backend/README.md

-# Sell My Stuff Backend
+# Sell My Stuff Backend - Hackathon Project

 Sell My Stuff Backend is a Python FastAPI service that analyzes product images and generates optimized sales listings using AWS Bedrock's Claude Sonnet 4 model.

-Perfect for creating compelling marketplace descriptions and price suggestions.
+This project serves as the target application for aspiring AWS cloud engineers participating in our hackathon.

+## 🏆 Hackathon Challenge

+**Your Mission**: Deploy the complete infrastructure required to run this application using Terraform and GitHub Actions.

+This hackathon is designed to help aspiring cloud engineers gain hands-on experience with:
+- AWS infrastructure provisioning with Terraform
+- CI/CD pipelines with GitHub Actions
+- Serverless deployment strategies
+- AWS Bedrock integration
+- API Gateway and Lambda configuration
+- Monitoring and logging setup

 ## Features